Mastering MindbricksDatabase Utility Functions

 delete${ModelName}ByIdDelete by IDObject

-delete${ModelName}ByQueryDelete by queryArray
+update${ModelName}ByQuery(deprecated) Update by native queryArray